Kapunata (Maltese Vegetable Stew)

 - Don’t skip the salting step - it really improves the aubergine texture

-- Use good quality olive oil for authentic Mediterranean flavor
+- Use good quality olive oil for authentic Mediterranean flavour